GladUrBad/Medusa/README.md

 Contributors:

-Frep & Tecnio (took some things from our private ac)
+Frep & Tecnio (took some things from our private ac) and Keepsprint check from Frep

+Pirro - some random fixes

+Toon - helped me understand some things I can do better

 Elevated (Killaura D)